appwrite/demos-for-vue/example-locale_api/README.md

 ## Getting Started

-We'll be using vue cli, to create a boilerplate and quickly get started with our project.
+We'll be using the Vue CLI, to create a boilerplate and quickly get started with our project.

 ### Installation